-Monsanto organizes its business into dual segments: seeds and genomics, and agricultural productivity.
-Today, its seeds and genomics unit (72% of sales) is the company's growth engine.
+Monsanto organizes its business into two segments: Seeds and Genomics, and Agricultural Productivity.
+Today, its seeds and genomics unit (74% of sales) is the company's growth engine.
 The firm's agricultural productivity unit, which serves both farmers and the residential market, makes herbicides under the Roundup, Harness, and other brands for lawn and garden use.
-From 2009 to 2012, alone, Monsanto's agricultural productivity segment withered from accounting for 38% of annual sales to 28%.

 Sales and Marketing

-The company supports a worldwide distribution and sales and marketing organization for its two business segments.
+Monsanto supports a worldwide distribution and sales and marketing organization for its two business segments.
 It sells its agricultural productivity products (aka herbicides) through distributors, independent retailers and dealers, and agricultural cooperatives.
 In some places outside the US, the company sells directly to farmers.
-Some of Monsanto's herbicides are marketed by The Scotts Miracle-Gro Co.
-Monsanto's advertising costs totaled $87 million in fiscal 2012 (ends August) vs. $100 million the prior year.

 In 2016 its four largest US distributors accounted for 20% of the company's sales.
 WinField Solutions, a distributor, accounted for 11% of total sales for Monsanto's Seeds and Genomics segment and 17% of the segment's US sales.